shixueyi/CSAM-HQ/README.md

 ```
 ### 🏃 Command Line Inference Execution (命令行运行指南)

-Before running, ensure you have navigated into the application repository `cd surgicalSAM`.
+Before running, ensure you have navigated into the application repository: `cd surgicalSAM`.

-#### 🚀 Option A: Standard GPU Acceleration (Default Runtime)
+#### 🚀 1.
+Full Proposed Method (CSAM-HQ with CRF Refinement)

-To execute inference using standard CUDA operations on your datasets (weights will be fetched from `../ckp/`):
+To execute the complete end-to-end inference pipeline including the DenseCRF probabilistic graphical post-processing module:

 ```bash
 # Run on EndoVis2018 validation sets